rpechayr/old-www/_drafts/2015-06-24-multi-service-authentication.md

 This post discusses different approaches you can have to perform multi-apps authentication.
 This is interesting for people willing to build a service oriented infrastructure, where users need to access multiple apps with a single authentication system, beyond the monolithic web app approach many startups begin with.

 When your codebase grows and your development team expands, putting all features in one single web applications and having all developers working on the same project can create some frictions.
+Any relation between to objects can be created, and if you are using an MVC framework like rails, cascading callbacks can become a real mess for large applications.
 A common and good approach to solve that is to split your codebase into smaller, clearly identified components.
 Sometimes you even have several products corresponding to multiple web applications.
 For example, google authenticates the users on https://google.com/accounts, and the corresponding session persists accross all google products, like youtube, gmail, blogger, etc.

 Another example of shared authentication is when an independent application uses a popular platform for authentication.
 This is what happens when some websites asks you to sign in using Facebook, Google, or Githu for example.
 The most common technology for this is OAuth 2.0, which was not specifically designed for authentication, but still commonly used for that.
 Oauth 2 has many other benefits than allowing third party authentication, which is the reason why it has become the most used standard.